Meditation will lower your stress hormones.

 Meditation with purpose.

 I created the three meditations below for specific purposes: 1) manifesting an optimal day; 2) going within to get answers to difficult questions; and 3) rejuvenating your body and mind.
 We start with a relaxation and then go into the specific mental exercise at the end.
 Please note I am not a psychologist, I’m an exercise physiologist.
 These meditations are based on sports-psychology visualizations, but I cannot guarantee any results.
-What I do know is my clients and students really like them, and I use them myself.
+What I do know is my clients and students really like them and find them life-changing.
+I use them myself and get my own great results.
 You may want to see how they could benefit you!
 Click the link to get the meditation.

 Meditation can be an amazing manifestation tool.
 For years elite athletes have been taught how to envision their perfect shot, perfect goal, perfect game, in order to realize that vision, play their best, and win.
 You can use these very strategies to be YOUR best.
 This meditation can be extremely useful if you have an important event coming up in your future.
 It can also work wonders to make an average day better-than-average.